Battle Circle: Sos the Rope (1968)

 Two wandering warriors meet at an isolated hostel, one of many maintained by the crazies for their own inexplicable reasons.
 A dispute breaks out when they discover they share the same name.
 Sol of All Weapons insists that Sol the Sword change his name.
 When the latter refuses, they enter the battle circle.
 Sol the Sword nearly wins with an ingenious maneuver, but his opponent is superlatively skilled and defeats him.
 Now nameless, the loser is honor-bound to trek to the Mountain to end his life.
 However, Sol of All Weapons is greatly impressed by his opponent's astuteness.
 Sol offers part of a name (Sos) in return for becoming his adviser.
 For Sol has a grand dream: to forge an empire from the many small tribes.
 It is revealed that the people in the Mountain, a remnant of the ancient civilization, produce goods that the crazies give to the nomads, thus stabilizing the society.
-Eventually Sol, along with Sos' daughter (who Sol claims as his own), is forced to the Mountain and Sos is ordered by the underworld to dismantle the empire.
+Eventually Sol, along with Sos' daughter (whom Sol claims as his own), is forced to the Mountain and Sos is ordered by the underworld to dismantle the empire.